People have many questions about this program. Here are details that might help you on your way to completing this challenge. Happy hiking!

 What modes of transportation are accepted to reach the 100 mile goal of this challenge?

 A main point of this challenge is to get people into their national parks, but this program does specifically focus on the activity of hiking.
 This would include the closely related trail activities of: walking, hiking, trail running, and snowshoeing (you’re still walking when you’re using this tool).
 This challenge does NOT include the following types of park recreation that are also popular activities at these local sites: cross-country skiing, mountain biking, rock climbing, or boating on the river.

 What miles count toward the 100 mile tally for this challenge?

-With 100 miles of trail in New River Gorge National River and Bluestone National Scenic River, there are many options to accumulate your challenge miles.
+With 100 miles of trail in New River Gorge National Park and Preserve and Bluestone National Scenic River, there are many options to accumulate your challenge miles.
 You can hike as many park trails as you like or hike the same trail repeatedly to reach the 100 mile goal.
 Though hiking on established trails is recommended, making trailhead connections by walking on a road within park boundaries would also count toward your 100 mile goal.
 Keep track of miles hiked on your Challenge Log Form.